raysan5/challenges/01_challenge_blocks/README.md

  - [raylib Examples](http://www.raylib.com/examples.html)
  - [raylib Wiki](https://github.com/raysan5/raylib/wiki)

+raylib follows the KISS principle, providing simple functions with clear naming conventions.
+Main documentation for the library functionality is condensed in a single [cheatsheet](http://www.raylib.com/cheatsheet/cheatsheet.html).

+raylib is structured in several C files, most of them decoupled from each other and functionality is mostly configurable on library compilation

 **Environment setup**

-Just download and install raylib. raylib is distributed on Windows as a standalone installer containing all required tools to develop videogames in C/C++.
+Just [download and install raylib](http://www.raylib.com/). raylib is distributed on Windows as a standalone installer containing all required tools to develop videogames in C/C++.
+Tools included with installer are preconfigured versions of:

+ - MinGW 5.3.0 - GCC C compiler for Windows
+ - Notepad++ 7.1 - Windows simple code editor

+Those are the recommended tools to develop this challenge.
+In case some students desire to use other tools or works in another environment different than Windows, is up to them to setup the required environment.
+Some information is provided in raylib Wiki to configure raylib on [OSX](https://github.com/raysan5/raylib/wiki/Compile-for-OSX) and [GNU Linux](https://github.com/raysan5/raylib/wiki/Compile-for-GNU-Linux) platforms.

 To compile the code, you will be using the Notepad++ script `raylib_compile_execute`.